Ayomipo18/crustA/README.md

     - JWT_SECRET.
 Set any value you desire
     - API_VERSION.
 Use the value in the env.example

-    - # Create a database on postgresql and use your postgresql connection properties for this section.
+    - ### Create a database on postgresql and use your postgresql connection properties for this section.
-    - DB_DATABASE is your postgressql database
+    - DB_DATABASE is your postgresql database
-    - DB_USERNAME is your postgressql username
+    - DB_USERNAME is your postgresql username
-    - DB_PASSWORD is your postgressql password
+    - DB_PASSWORD is your postgresql password
-    - DB_HOST is your postgressql host
+    - DB_HOST is your postgresql host

 - ensure Node.js and posgtresql are installed on your system.